-With changing financial laws and tougher scrutiny of company finances, many organizations increasingly rely on the knowledge of accounting and auditing professionals as businesses seek to comply with new standards.* If you have successfully completed a bachelor's degree in business with a major in accounting or finance, Kaplan University’s Master of Science in Accounting could be your next step in the pursuit of a mid-to-senior-level position within the field of accounting.† This master's in accounting program is designed to provide students with critical thinking and problem-solving skills, as well as the knowledge base to prepare for professional practice within the field of accounting.
+Stricter laws and regulations, particularly in the financial sector, are expected to create opportunities for accounting and auditing professionals as businesses seek to comply with new standards.* If you have successfully completed a bachelor's degree in business with a major in accounting or finance, Kaplan University’s Master of Science in Accounting could be your next step in the pursuit of a mid-to-senior-level position within the field of accounting.† This master's in accounting program is designed to provide students with critical thinking and problem-solving skills, as well as the knowledge base to prepare for professional practice within the field of accounting.

 The Master of Science in Accounting program is designed to prepare graduates to pursue mid-level management positions in both the public and private sectors.
 The curriculum is designed to enrich skills in auditing, taxation, cost accounting, and financial accounting while providing students the opportunity to choose elective courses and a specialization to meet their specific interests and goals.
 Graduates may be eligible to sit for professional certification examinations, which include the Certified Public Accountant (CPA), Certified Internal Auditor (CIA®), and Certified Management Accountant (CMA®) examinations.‡

 The curriculum focuses on:

 Employment opportunities for graduates with an accounting degree may exist within government, private, nonprofit, and public accounting.
 In addition, many entrepreneurial opportunities may exist for small business accounting and consulting services.
 Specific careers may include public accountant, management accountant, government accountant, internal auditor, and tax accountant.†

 In addition to developing a broad foundation in accounting principles, this master's in accounting program is designed to enhance your knowledge in the area of specialization that best fits your career and educational goals.